 Musée de la civilisation promotes and operates both the Musée de l'Amérique francophone and Centre National de Conservation et d'études des collections.

-The Plains of Abraham is a huge historical park with trails for walks and green spaces, all with a magnificent view of the River Saint Laurent.
-The land is the site of the Battle of the Plains of Abraham, which took place on 13 September 1759, but hundreds of acres of the fields are now used for grazing, housing and minor industrial structures.
+The Plains of Abraham is a huge historical park with trails for walks and green spaces, all with a magnificent view of the St Lawrence River.
+The land is the site of the Battle of the Plains of Abraham, which took place on September 13th, 1759, but hundreds of acres of the fields are now used for grazing, housing and minor industrial structures.

 La Citadelle de Québec